NickvanDyke/hot-100/README.md

 	- Amazing docs
 	- When your data is well-structured, it can often serve as the data store for your entire app. i.e. no need to also introduce something like Redux

-Additional why's:
-- Many of these are very popular
+Many of these are also chosen due to their popularity, meaning:
 - Easier to find developers with experience
 - Stack-specific learning is more likely to be transferrable to other projects
 - More resources available online
 - Repeatedly battle-tested in the real world

 ## Database model
 See the [schema](./server/sql/migrations/1_create-initial-schema.sql).